Alquama00s/Tic-tac-toe/docs/gameAi.md

 # Game Ai (module at lib/gameAi)

-There are 8 ways of winning the game 3 rows, 3 columns and 2 diagonals.
+There are 8 ways(configuration) of winning the game 3 rows, 3 columns and 2 diagonals.
 Each of these ways consist of three positions, and at any instant the positions can be in one of the following states.

 assuming the ai is playing X